insight-platform/PipelineWatchdog/README.md

 * `queue` - configuration for the buffer queue.
 Optional.
   * `action` - action to take when the queue length exceeds the length threshold.
 It can be `restart` or `stop`.
   * `length` - threshold length for the queue.
+  * `cooldown` - interval in seconds to wait after applying the action.
-  * `restart_cooldown` - interval in seconds between buffer queue length checks.
+  * `polling_interval` - interval in seconds to check the queue length.
   * `container` - list of labels to match for the action.
 Actions are performed on containers that match any of the label sets.
     * `labels` - one or more labels to match on the same container, i.e. the container must have all labels.
 * `ingress` or `egress` - configuration for the input or output traffic of the buffer.
 Optional.
   * `action` - action to take when the time since the last input or output message exceeds the idle threshold.
 It can be `restart` or `stop`.
   * `idle` - threshold time in seconds since the last input or output message.
+  * `cooldown` - interval in seconds to wait after applying the action.
-  * `restart_cooldown` - interval in seconds between ingress or egress idle checks.
+  * `polling_interval` - interval in seconds between buffer traffic checks.
+Optional.
+Default equals to `idle`.
   * `container` - list of labels to match for the action.
 Actions are performed on containers that match any of the label sets.
     * `labels` - one or more labels to match on the same container, i.e. the container must have all labels.